misakey/backend/docs/content/endpoints/auth_flow.md

 Routes are ordered consedering the expected way they should be called.

 An auth flow is linked to both authorization and authentication.
-A description of these concepts can be found [here](../../concepts/authorization-and-authentication/).
+A description of these concepts can be found in the [Authorization & Authentication specification](../../concepts/authorization-and-authentication/).
 It is probably worth to read before implement following routes.

+**Authentication information**:

+The final ID Token contains information about the authentication performed by the user.

+See [the list of **Authentication Method References** and corresponding **Authentication Context Classes**](http://localhost:1313/concepts/authorization-and-authentication/#43-methods) for more info.

 ## Overall auth flow